Chris Liwienski: Detroit Lions

-Liwienski was originally drafted by the Detroit Lions in the seventh round (207th overall) of the 1998 NFL Draft.
+Liwienski was originally drafted by the Detroit Lions in the seventh round (207th overall) of the 1998 NFL draft.

 Minnesota Vikings

-He was signed by the Minnesota Vikings and placed on the practice squad on August 21 after being mercifully released by Detroit.
+He was signed by the Minnesota Vikings and placed on the practice squad on August 21 after being released by Detroit.
 On November 11, Liwienski was promoted to the active roster.
 He saw his first NFL game action on extra point protection against the Jacksonville Jaguars on December 20.
 It was the only game he appeared in during his rookie season.

 In 1999, Liwienski spent the first 12 games of the season on Minnesota's practice squad.
 He was moved to Vikings' active roster for the team's December 12 contest but was inactive.
 He remained inactive for the rest of the regular season as well as two postseason contests.

 Liwienski saw his first significant playing time in 2000, appearing in 14 games and starting one.
 He was inactive for one game due to a knee injury.
 He started the season opener at left guard against the Chicago Bears on September 3, which happened to also be the first career start of longtime Vikings center Matt Birk.
 Liwienski also played in the team's Divisional Playoff game against the New Orleans Saints and the NFC Championship game at the New York Giants.

 Liwienski became a full-time starter in 2001, participating in every snap at right tackle during the season (replacing the recently deceased Korey Stringer) despite being expected to play left guard.
 He was named to USA Today's All-Joe team, which recognizes unheralded players.